imgly/pesdk-ruby-gem/README.md

 ...

 window.onload = function () {
-  var license = 'your-api-key' // <-- Please replace this with your API key
+  var license = 'license-string' // <- replace this with the content of your license file.
+The JSON-object needs to be in string format

   var container = document.getElementById('pesdk')
   var editor = new PhotoEditorSDK.UI.ReactUI({